Understanding Dentinogenesis Imperfecta: Symptoms and Treatment

 Genetic testing can offer definitive confirmation by identifying mutations in the DSPP gene.
 This can be particularly useful in distinguishing DI from similar dental conditions, such as amelogenesis imperfecta.

-Treatment Options for Dentinogenesis Imperfecta
+What are the Treatment Options for Dentinogenesis Imperfecta?

 While there is no cure for DI, various treatment strategies aim to manage symptoms, improve dental aesthetics, and preserve tooth function.